driescroons/pling-express/readme.md

 yarn add pling
 ```

-Import the package
+Import the package:

 ```
 const notify = require("pling");
 ```

-Copy and paste the following where you'd like to log something.
+Copy and paste the following where you'd like to log something:

 ```
 await notify({